hangfei/SoftwareEngineering/hw2/writeup.md

 So after refactoring, the LCOM decreased, which indicate a improvement in cohesion of the methods and fields.
 Thus the refactoring increases understandability of the code.
 And the MCC also decreased, which indicate a decrease in structural complexity.
 This will help improve the understandability of the code.

-#####In Step 10, which internal quality metric became worse in the GameView class (or one of its methods)?
+#####5.
+In Step 10, which internal quality metric became worse in the GameView class (or one of its methods)?
 Be sure to give "before" and "after" measurements.
 Before:
 fan-in: 1
 fan-out: 1